shravan20/ohmyscript.me/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-> > Shravan is a Jr Software Developer, loves exploring, traveling, and reading books.
-A keen and curious human when it comes to technology and different human aspects of life.
+###### Shravan is a Jr Software Developer, loves exploring, traveling, and reading books.
+A keen and curious human when it comes to technology and different human aspects of life.&#xA;&#xA;He is such a tireless seeker of knowledge.
->
-> > He is such a tireless seeker of knowledge.
 He loves to learn new things and explore them and by nature a practical learner.
 You best describe him as spiritual learning generalist with passion towards excellence.

 That's enough of talking about myself in the third person.